 Also known as Fever Blister or Herpes Simplex, Cold sores are formed in groups around the lips, under the nose, or around the chin.
 They are filled with fluid and contagious and painful.
 These sores also heal within a week with the help of some over-the-counter anesthetics.
 These cutting-edge antiviral drugs tend to reduce the outbreaks, but there is no known cure yet.

 Usually, primary herpes, the initial infection, occurs in adulthood.
 Once the virus infects you, it remains in your body and causes occasional cold sores.
 These sores are triggered when you suffer from fever, sunburn, stress, skin abrasions, or exposure to extreme temperatures.

-In some cases, a change in the way you care for your mouth reduces the frequency of mouth sores.
-If you are in the Sacramento, area and would like to communicate with a dental professional about mouth sores, give us a call at Arden Dental Care – Michael S. Boyce DDS to schedule an examination.
+Sometimes, if you change the way you care about your mouth, you tend to reduce the frequency of these mouth sores.
+For people living or newly shifted in Sacramento, if you want to communicate with a dental professional concerning the mouth sores issues, contact us at Arden Dental Care to schedule an appointment.

 Arden Dental Care offers advanced treatment for mouth sores by our board-certified dentist, Dr. Talluri.
 For more details or to request an appointment, call us at (916) 481-2001 or visit our website.
 We are located at 1832 Avondale Ave Ste 1, Sacramento, CA 95825.